 One of the most fun, and also the most agonizing parts of being a wedding guest is figuring out what to wear.
 Even if the invitation clearly states the dress code, it can be tricky to find an appropriate dress.
-Here are our suggestions for what to wear to every type of spring wedding.Continue to 2 of 8 below.
+Here are some suggestions for what to wear to every type of spring wedding.Continue to 2 of 8 below.

 02 of 08

 What to Wear to a Casual Spring Daytime Wedding

 At a casual spring daytime wedding, you'll want to look relaxed but not sloppy.
 Don't think casual means jeans!
 Instead, it means be well-groomed, fashionable, and comfortable.
 Cottons, linens, and knits are all appropriate.Continue to 3 of 8 below.

 03 of 08

 What to Wear to a Dressy Daytime Wedding

 A dressy daytime wedding calls for something fancier than a cotton sundress.
 Choose a pretty suit, or a feminine, elegant dress.
 In some countries, a hat is necessary for a formal daytime wedding, but in the U.S. it's purely optional.
 Many guests make the mistakes of either dressing too casually or wear an evening dress.
 Look for lighter colors in a fabric like chiffon, which feels formal without being overly stuffy.Continue to 4 of 8 below.

 04 of 08